 Printable Road Trip Games

-It's always important to ensure?that your vehicle is ready for the road, so be'sure to do any routine maintenance beforehand.
-Things like checking the tire pressure and fluids is a given but?your car will most likely be due for an oil change too.?Sometimes my husband does it himself but when he's really busy we head to Walmart and get our oil changed while we shop.
-It's like killing two birds with one stone and works really great for us.
+It’s always important to ensure that your vehicle is ready for the road, so be sure to do any routine maintenance beforehand.
+Things like checking the tire pressure and fluids is a given but your car will most likely be due for an oil change too.

-Don't forget about the snacks and beverages otherwise you'll be making lots of stops along the way.
-We always stock up while we're waiting for our oil change and I 've found?an easier way to bring along road trip snacks.
+Don’t forget about the snacks and beverages otherwise you’ll be making lots of stops along the way.
+We always stock up, and I ‘ve found an easier way to bring along road trip snacks.
 We bought some of those divided containers for just a few bucks and put fruit in one, chips and cookies in the other.
-They're resealable, easy to access and we're not stuck with wrappers all around the truck.
+They’re resealable, easy to access and we’re not stuck with wrappers all around the truck.

 You might find these 5 summer road trip tips that I shared earlier this summer helpful too.